-Summer Festival for Flute and Guitar
+Summer Festival for Flute and Guitar Duos

 Red Cedar Summer Festival was founded in 1998 for the purpose of bringing together professional and aspiring-professional flute and guitar duos.
 The festival ran annually for 16 years through the summer of 2013.
 Professional flute and guitar duos met on the beautiful Cornell College Campus in Mount Vernon, Iowa in the month of July, joining other professional and aspiring-professional duos for 6 full days of coaching sessions, master classes, concerts in the community, and sessions on marketing & development.
 This unique opportunity engaged participant duos in conversation and discussion with peer groups.
 The week was completely non-competitive.
 The festival philosophy is based on participant-centered learning.
 The week ended with participating duos in an intimate house concert.
 For the majority of the festivals, participants stayed in an historic Bed and Breakfast owned/operated by Cornell College.
-The Festival anticipated a seven-night stay.

 Red Cedar Chamber Music Festival jan Boland John Dowdall